Two-Person Bargaining when the Disagreement Point is Private Information: Conclusion

+We attach more weight to our impossibility results for the linear case than to the possibility results of the non-linear one.
+The reason is that linear problems play an important role in axiomatizations of bargaining solutions.
+For example, in the complete information case, Nash's IIA axiom allows to transform a general problem into a linear one.
+It seems likely that linear problems will also play an important role in axiomatizations when there is incomplete information.

-The incompatibility of the two axioms forces one to make a choice between efficiency and cardinality: which of these principles should an impartial mediator use?
+The incompatibility of the two properties forces one to make a choice between efficiency and type-dependence: which of these principles should an impartial mediator use?
 The answer can depend on the context and on which commitment possibilities the players (and the mediator) have.
-If it is possible to commit to not renegotiate, then some \textit{ex-post} inefficiency can be accepted.
-However, it is unclear whether such commitment is possible.
-If it is not, then, in our view, \textit{ex-post} efficiency is indispensable as an axiom: rational players will not agree to a mechanism of which they know \textit{ex-ante} that they might renegotiate away from its recommendation once the recommendation has been received.
-This is also reflected in the fact that \textit{ex-post} efficiency is equivalent to \textit{ex-post } durability, as defined in \cite{HM83}.
-Hence, the solutions proposed by Harsanyi-Selten and Myerson do not seem viable for this case.
-On the other hand, as argued in \cite{HM83} and \cite{MY84}, the \textit{ex-ante} utilitarian solution is not appealing either, since it does not adequately deal with intrapersonal compromises.
-Since these are, essentially, the only solutions that have been proposed in the literature, we can conclude that, at this stage, we do not yet have a good solution concept for bargaining games with incomplete information in which the players have limited commitment possibilities.
+In our view, when renegotiation is possible, \textit{ex-post} efficiency is indispensable as an axiom: rational players will not agree to a mechanism of which they know \textit{ex-ante} that they might renegotiate away from its recommendation once it has been received.
+Hence, the bargaining solutions proposed by Harsanyi-Selten and Myerson, which generally select inefficient outcomes, do not seem viable in this context.
+On the other hand, as argued in \cite{HM83} and \cite{MY84}, the \textit{ex-ante} utilitarian solution is not appealing either since it does not adequately deal with intra-player fairness issues.\footnote{ Also see \cite{KI17}.
+This paper uses Myerson's neutral solution to study the question which type of mediator two bargainers will choose in a situation of incomplete information.
+The model is symmetric, with each player being either $s$ or $w$, and these types having different preferences.
+The paper shows that, to avoid information leakage, each type will propose the mediator that is preferred by type $s$, but this mediator is \textit{ex-ante} inefficient.} Since these are, essentially, the only general solutions that have been proposed in the literature on bargaining games with incomplete information, we can conclude that, at this stage, we do not yet have a good solution concept for bargaining problems with incomplete information in which the players have limited commitment possibilities.

-As a by-product of our analysis, we also close a (small) gap that has been left open in the literature on the informed principal problem: our main theorem implies that, under weak conditions, a player with all the bargaining power generally cannot extract all surplus, even if the players' types are correlated.